Specifying sensitive data using Secrets Manager secrets in Amazon ECS - Amazon Elastic Container Service

 For this tutorial we will be creating a cluster with one t2.micro container instance using the Amazon ECS-optimized Amazon Linux 2 AMI.

-For information about how to create a cluster for the EC2 launch type, see Creating a cluster for the Amazon EC2 launch type using the console.
+For information about how to create a cluster for the EC2 launch type, see Creating an Amazon ECS cluster for the Amazon EC2 launch type.

 You can use the Amazon ECS console to run a task using the task definition you created.
 For this tutorial we will be running a task using the EC2 launch type, using the cluster we created in the previous step.

-For information about how to run a task, see Run an application as an Amazon ECS task.
+For information about how to run a task, see Running an application as an Amazon ECS task.

 Step 6: Verify